University of Tulsa: Athletics

-Tulsa's sports teams participate in NCAA Division I as a member of the American Athletic Conference (The American); its football team is part of the Football Bowl Subdivision (FBS).
+Tulsa's sports teams participate in NCAA Division I as a member of the American Conference; its football team is part of the Football Bowl Subdivision (FBS).
 Tulsa has the smallest undergraduate enrollment of any FBS school.
-TU has had a rivalry with both Rice University and the University of Houston.
-It also has two current rivalries with D-I schools that do not sponsor football—an in-conference rivalry with Wichita State University, especially in men's basketball, and a crosstown rivalry, most prominently in basketball, with Summit League member Oral Roberts University.
+TU has had rivalries with both Rice University and the University of Houston, with both having been conference rivalries in the 21st century.
+Tulsa and Houston had been rivals in Conference USA from Tulsa's arrival in 2005 until Houston left for what is now the American in 2013.
+A year later, TU joined Houston in the American, with the schools renewing their conference rivalry until UH left for the Big 12 Conference in 2023.
+At the same time UH left for the Big 12, Rice joined TU in the American.
+Tulsa also has two current rivalries with D-I schools that do not sponsor football—an in-conference rivalry with Wichita State University, especially in men's basketball, and a crosstown rivalry, most prominently in basketball, with Summit League member Oral Roberts University.

 The university's nickname is the Golden Hurricane (it was originally the Golden Tornadoes).
 The Sound of the Golden Hurricane marching band plays at all home football and basketball games as well as traveling to championships in support of the Golden Hurricane.
 Tulsa has won six national championships (three NCAA): four in women's golf and two in men's basketball.
 The University of Tulsa currently fields a varsity team in seven men's sports and ten women's sports.